RipcordSoftware/HttpWebServer/README.md

 `RequestContinueCallback` is invoked when a `POST` request is received with an `Expect: 100-Continue` header.
 If the delegate returns true then the web server will allow the client to continue to `POST` the body, otherwise the connection is closed.
 If the parameter passed to Start() is null then the request is always handled.
 For more info on `100-Continue` see http://www.w3.org/Protocols/rfc2616/rfc2616-sec8.html.

 In the `HttpWebServerExample` project in the solution there is a static web server example.
 The code serves static files from the `www` sub-directory under the application root directory.
 To get the example running you should get a copy of `MonoDevelop` 5.x, open the sln and start the `HttpWebServerExample` in debug mode.
-When the web server is running you should see output like this:
+When the web server is running you should see output on the console like this:
 ```
 Listening on port 3010
 GET: /index.html, 200